MicrosoftDocs/power-automate-docs/articles/business-process-flows-overview.md

 - Previous stage
 - Set Active stage

-### Lookup field in a business process flow stage
+### Lookup column in a business process flow stage

-Recent records are visible in a lookup field in the unified interface.
+Recent records are visible in a lookup column in the unified interface.
 To prevent the most recently used items from showing up in the lookup, follow these steps:
 1. Open the [Power Apps maker portal](https://make.powerapps.com/home), and then select the correct environment from the top right of the screen.
 1. Go to **Tables** under **Data**.
 Search for your business process flow entity.